rhdunn/cainteoir-engine/README.md

 1. The *document processing* phase is separate from the *text processing* phase.

-    This means that Cainteoir Text-to-Speech can support a wider variety of text formats such as ePub, PDF and RTF, as well as providing support for ePUb 3 Media Overlays.
+    This means that Cainteoir Text-to-Speech can support a wider variety of text formats such as ePub, PDF and RTF, as well as providing support for ePub 3 Media Overlays.
 The HTML and SSML processing in eSpeak is tied to the text processing module which makes it difficult to test and maintain.